 This application note describes the steps involved in developing Nordic SDK based applications for the BL654PA module.
-Focus is given to regulatory requirements, and how these are met by the user application.
+It focuses on regulatory requirements and how these are met by the user application.
+These must be followed to ensure compliance with regulatory requirements.